LieberInstitute/SPEAQeasy/README.md

 1. **Clone the repository in the current directory**: *git clone git@github.com:LieberInstitute/RNAsp.git*
 2. **Choose how to manage software dependencies**: see "Software requirements" section.
 3. (Optional) **Adjust configuration**: hardware resource usage, software versioning, and cluster option choices are specified in *conf/sge.config*, if you have installed software dependencies locally, or *conf/docker_sge.config* if you will use docker.
 4. **Modify the main script and run**: the main script is *run_pipeline_sge.sh*.
-Run the pipeline interactively with `bash run_pipeline_sge.sh`, or submit as a job to your cluster with `qsub run_pipeline_sge.sh`.
+Submit the script as a job to your cluster with `qsub run_pipeline_sge.sh`.
 If you are using docker, make sure to change the line `-profile sge` to `profile docker_sge`.
 See "Full list of command-line options" for other details about modifying the script for your use-case.

 See [here](https://www.nextflow.io/docs/latest/executor.html#sge) for additional information on nextflow for SGE environments.